 - Start: 13 March 2013

-1.1 This Statement sets out our decision to proceed with proposals made in our Consultation on 'Spectrum pricing for terrestrial broadcasting' (the 'Consultation'), which was published on 13 March 2013 and which closed on 23 May 2013.
+This statement sets out our decision to proceed with proposals made in our consultation on 'Spectrum pricing for terrestrial broadcasting', which was published on 13 March 2013 and which closed on 23 May 2013.

 We have decided that: